 Mediation doesn’t result in a win-lose situation but rather one that both participants feel that they can live with, one that works for everyone in the family.

-If you are ready to take the first step, then please complete the Mediation Information Form and return it to me.
+If you are ready to take the first step, then please complete the Mediation Information Form (found in Downloads) and return it to me.